FossMec/Practice-Git/README.md

 <br>
 <br>

-#### * Step 1: Firstly, you should fork this repository to your account.
+#### Step 1: Firstly, you should fork this repository to your account.
 Press the "Fork" button on top right of the page and select your account to fork this repository.
 <br>
 <i>Forks are copies of a main repository which are available for individual users to edit according to their preferences.</i>
 <img src="http://i.imgur.com/Ayvkflu.png"/>
 <br>
 <br>
-####  * Step 2: Next, goto your profile and find the fork or the copy of the main repository and click the clone or download green icon on your fork.
+#### Step 2: Next, goto your profile and find the fork or the copy of the main repository and click the clone or download green icon on your fork.
 <br>
 <img src="http://i.imgur.com/ywyNYpp.png"></img>
 <br>

-#### * Step 3: Go to your terminal(You can search up how to access terminal in your system online.), where git is installed.
+#### Step 3: Go to your terminal(You can search up how to access terminal in your system online.), where git is installed (Command Prompt for Windows users).
 <br>
 Paste this onto the terminal.
-You are making the files available on you Computer.
+You are making the files from your repository available on your computer.

 `git clone https://github.com/<your_username>/Practice-Git`